ArchipelagoMW/Archipelago/worlds/pokemon_emerald/docs/region data.md

-## `regions/`
+## Region Data

-These define regions, connections, and where locations are.
-If you know what you're doing, it should be pretty clear how this works by taking a quick look through the files.
-The rest of this section is pretty verbose to cover everything.
-Not to say you shouldn't read it, but the tl;dr is:
+Regions, connections, and associated locations are defined in `data/regions`.
+If you know what you're doing, it should be pretty clear how the data works by taking a quick look through the files.
+But the quick tl;dr is:

 - Every map, even trivial ones, gets a region definition, and they cannot be coalesced (because of warp rando)
 - Stick to the naming convention for regions and events (look at Route 103 and Petalburg City for guidance)